grupo-exito-ecommerce/exito-cli-ts/README.md

-    generate config                                                 Get the last config  for projects generate docker <environment> <vendor> <workspace> <email>      Create the docker file for aws code-build in environment production (prod) and develop (dev) generate sonar <repository> <version> <src>                     Create the sonar file for test generate trigger <arn>                                          Create the template for aws cloud-formation for mount the infra structure for continuos integration
+    generate config                                                 Get the last config  for projects generate docker <environment> <vendor> <workspace> <email>      Create the docker file for aws code-build in environment production (prod) and develop (dev) generate sonar <repository> <version> <src>                     Create the sonar file for test generate trigger <arn>                                          Create the triggers config for the indicate proyects

     vtex                                           Vtex options
     vtex run <command> [all]                       Execute specific command from vtex, the current commands suport is: <link>, <publish>
-    vtex publish                                   Publish only one component into Vtex vtex login <account> <workspace> <email>       Set credentials for vtex in the config file from vtex vtex set_vendor <vendor>                       Set the vendor name in the manifest file
+    vtex npm_install                               Install the dependencies in the curren proyect. vtex coverage                                  Run the coverage process in the proyect vtex publish                                   Publish only one component into Vtex vtex login <account> <workspace> <email>       Set credentials for vtex in the config file from vtex vtex set_vendor <vendor>                       Set the vendor name in the manifest file